f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

 #### Subnets Setup

-The following subnets were created two availability zones selected from eu-north-1a and eu-north-1b:
+The following subnets were created in the two availability zones selected from eu-north-1a and eu-north-1b:

 - wp-public-subnet-1a with `CIDR` block `10.0.1.0/24`
 - wp-public-subnet-1b with `CIDR` block `10.0.3.0/24`